Understanding your health

 Daily modifications include avoiding repetitive hyperextension activities, using proper lifting mechanics with a neutral spine, choosing low-impact exercises, and implementing ergonomic adjustments.

-Sleeping on your side (pillow under knees) or back (pillow under knees) Keeps spine neutral
+Sleep Side (pillow on knees) or back (pillow under knees) Keeps spine neutral

-Overhead lifting activities that require prolonged extension concentrate stress on the unstable segment.
-Use step stools to reduce the lifting height and alternate extension activities with flexion stretches.
+Overhead lifting activities that require prolonged extension concentrate stress on the unstable segment.14 Use step stools to reduce the lifting height and alternate extension activities with flexion stretches.

-Proper lifting mechanics protect your spine: the hip hinge pattern keeps the lumbar spine neutral while bending at the hips and knees.
-Position loads close to your body and avoid twisting during lifts.
+Proper lifting mechanics protect your spine: the hip hinge pattern keeps the lumbar spine neutral while bending at the hips and knees.14 Position loads close to the body and avoid twisting during lifts.

-When sleeping, lying on your side with a pillow between your knees maintains neutral alignment.^14^ Sleeping on your back with a pillow under your knees slightly flexes your hips.
+When sleeping, lying on your side with a pillow between your knees maintains neutral alignment.14 Sleeping on your back with a pillow under your knees slightly flexes the hips.
 Avoid sleeping on your stomach, as this accentuates lumbar extension.

 Ready to stabilize your spondylolisthesis?